50% OFF SHIPPING ON ORDERS OVER $300!

 Shrimp keeping is a rewarding hobby, but it comes with its challenges, particularly when you’re first beginning your journey and you’re trying to maintain optimal water parameters.
 The health and longevity of shrimp in your aquarium largely depend on the conditions they're kept in.
 Understanding and managing these parameters can make all the difference in ensuring the well-being of your aquatic pets.
 In this guide, we'll delve into the primary factors affecting shrimp health regarding water parameters.

 One of the most common reasons for shrimp death is due to water parameters.
-Now there are 4 main parts to this though
+Now there are four main parts to this, though:

 It's important to know the type of shrimp that you have because that’s going to determine your whole setup.
-It may seem like all shrimp are similar other than their colors and patterns however they differ in a lot of ways.
-The first would be to determine if you have neocaridinaor caridina shrimp.
-There are major parameter differences when it comes to neo’s verse caridina.
-Neo’s prefer harder water with a pH above 7 however caridina often perfer softer water and they have more specific parameters they thrive in.
-Some caridina need very specific parameters.
+It may seem like all shrimp are similar other than their colors and patterns; however, they differ in a lot of ways.
+The first step is to determine if you have Neocaridina or Caridina shrimp.
+There are major parameter differences—Neos prefer harder water with a pH above 7, while Caridina often prefer softer water and have more specific requirements.

 Shrimp soil isn’t always good for every type of shrimp.
-Neo’s prefers harder water.
-We typically use Bright Well Shrimp soilin our caridina tanks, however, it might not work for neos because it’ll keep your pH below 7.
+Neocaridina prefer harder water.
+We typically use Brightwell Shrimp Soil in our Caridina tanks, but it might not work for Neos because it keeps your pH below 7.

-We’re not saying that all tap water is bad, however, tap water can be inconsistent.
-Tap water can vary from town to town, state to state, etc. Often tap water needs to be treated for different bacteria and the treatment is often perfectly fine for humans and pets it might not be shrimp safe.
-We think the safest option is using RO water or distilled water and remineralizing it with a shrimp-safe remineralizer.
+We’re not saying that all tap water is bad—tap water can be inconsistent from place to place.
+Often, it’s treated for bacteria in ways that are fine for humans and most pets but not shrimp.
+The safest option is to use RO or distilled water and remineralize it with a shrimp-safe remineralizer.

 As caretakers of these fascinating creatures, it's our responsibility to provide them with the best possible conditions for growth and longevity.
 Through diligent research, thoughtful selection of equipment, and regular monitoring, we can minimize the risks associated with water parameter fluctuations and foster a thriving aquatic ecosystem.